siren-js/core/README.md

 # Siren.js Core

-This is the core library for Siren.js, providing functions for creating immutable objects representing components (entities, actions, links, etc.) of the [Siren][siren] hypermedia format.
+This is the core library for Siren.js, providing functions for creating objects representing components (entities, actions, links, etc.) of the [Siren][siren] hypermedia format.
 The primary intent of this library is for generating or parsing Siren representations.

 [siren]: https://github.com/kevinswiber/siren